 Hard work

-The Nimo Planet team has been developing these smart glasses for more than four years, with a headquarters in Kerala, India, and a main staff of 10.
-The company invested approximately $ 300.000 in development and will now launch an Enterprise and Developer program, allowing third-party developers to gain early access to development kits.
-The first models will be shipped by June 2023, at a price that is still a bit high: around 800 euros.
+The Nimo Planet team has been developing these smart glasses for more than four years, with a headquarters in Kerala, India, and a core staff of 10 people.
+The company invested about $300.000 during development and will now launch an Enterprise and Developer program, allowing third-party developers to get early access to development kits.
+The first models will be shipped by June 2023, at a price that is still a little high: around 800 euros.

 Nimo convinces me because he chooses to focus on a few things.
 She doesn't try to accomplish everything.
 There are no augmented reality features.
-There is no camera for taking pictures.
-These smart glasses aren't built to handle demanding applications like Photoshop, just low-impact apps for word processing and project management.
+There is no camera to take photos.
+These smart glasses aren't built to handle demanding applications like Photoshop, only low-impact apps for word processing and project management.
 Is it still a start or not?

-"We want to make hardware as simple as possible, and we want multiscreen productivity to run smoothly," he says Rohildev Nattukallingal, founder and CEO of Nimo Planet.
+“We want to make the hardware as simple as possible, and we want multiscreen productivity to work seamlessly,” he says Rohildev Nattukallingal, founder and CEO of Nimo Planet.

 Everything else is not important to us.
 That's why we don't have a camera, speaker, depth sensor.
 Others point to the metaverse, we aim to make people work in agility.